 The second bet also was won by my teacher and the rest became history which transformed Sally Hartnell from a would-be journalist into a powerhouse of fictional writing.
 In the subsequent 30 years, I also took on a role of publishing, helping others attain a chance to become writers.
 Both jobs provide me with endless joy and happiness, but it is not always easy.

-Having a very busy life
+Having a very busy life in this business

 I often do not sleep in the same bed for more than two nights in a row, because my job takes me all over the country and regularly abroad as well.
 My single day can include lectures, book readings, media appearances and fan meetings, which easily last hours on end.
 In the last decade, movie adaptations also entered the fray, which provided me with even larger levels of success, but added a lot more frantic movement in my life.

 For some meetings, I take a plane ride and come back home in a matter of 12 hours or less, which can be very exhausting.
 I am often so busy that I do not have the time to get breakfast or even lunch, which is very unhelpful, especially when my weight loss surgery is considered.
 For many years, I was overweight by this surgery and my trusty weight watchers helped me resolve this.
-But, no matter what types of problems can arise from my busy life, I find endless inspiration in my fans.
+But, no matter what types of problems can arise from my busy life in this business, I find endless inspiration in my fans.

 For example, recently a woman suffering from breast cancer came to one of my readings and we met after that.
 She told me her story and explained how my books keep her going and fighting cancer.
 It was one of the most moving tales I heard in my life and I was tearing up as she spoke.
 Yet, at the same time, I felt immensely blessed that my imaginary worlds and my words and those fictional characters that live inside of them can help people in real life.

-Because of this, I tell my writers to always build worlds but to do this for the real people around them.
+Because of this business, I tell my writers to always build worlds but to do this for the real people around them.
 This way, they can create beautiful art and help others live in this imperfect but incredible world of ours.
 Below are some more stories you might be interested in.